pgimby/pjl-web/README.md

 ### Properties
+> Properties can be assigned to directly but beware that you will overwrite what was there before.

 ##### _LabItem.id_num
 > An integer between 0001 and 9999 inclusive.
 These are ID numbers and are unique to each lab.